 As the Irish National Standards body, NSAI would like to ensure that exposure to standards and standardization happens at an early stage, i.e. at the educational stage, rather than upon entering the workforce, so that individuals have the knowledge, skill and competence to search for, identify and use those standards which are applicable to them in their areas of study and when they reach the workforce.

 To this end the NSAI have embarked on a National programme of free guest lectures aimed at 3rd level staff and students around the country to advise them on how to search for and identify standards, and the breadth of standards which apply in their respective fields.
-NSAI are committed to supporting the 3rd level institutes and libraries by providing access to the National Standards Database at a very competitive price in order to support these free guest lectures and the resulting raising of awareness in relation to standards and standardization.
+NSAI are committed to supporting the 3rd level institutes and libraries by providing access to the National Standards Database, at a very competitive price, in order to support the raising of awareness among students in relation to standards and standardization.

 Do you want to know more about standards and standardization?